pyodide/pyodide/docs/development/new-packages.md

 ### 2. Creating the meta.yaml

 Once you determined that you need to create a new package for Pyodide, the easiest place to start is with the {ref}`mkpkg tool <pyodide-mkpkg>`.
+From a clone of pyodide, install the tool with `pip install -e pyodide-build`

 If your package is on PyPI, run:

 `pyodide-build mkpkg <package-name>`